Editor, Webmaster: Phil Cartwright Editor@earlyjas.org

 love for traditional jazz.

-Whenever a band goes on tour, even a short one, there is always something, non-musical, that competes
+Whenever a band goes on tour, even a short one, there is always something, non-musical, that competes with

-day and returned to pick up Jim and deliver him to Hannibal in time for the job!
+returned to pick up Jim and deliver him to Hannibal in time for the job!

 Submitted by Phil Cartwright